 Gallons of Water Saved

-Slow the Flow and our other water conservation programs helped over 1,700 homeowners to conserve 160 million gallons of water in 2015.
+Slow the Flow and our other water conservation programs helped over 1,700 homeowners and businesses to conserve 232 million gallons of water in 2016.
 Through partnerships with more than two dozen water utilities, Slow the Flow supports municipal water conservation efforts throughout the Front Range.
 New initiatives target commercial kitchens and businesses, and provide assessments and equipment upgrades that increase water use efficiency while reducing overall consumption.

 Xeriscape Gardens Planted